-For each of these ten true distributions, we used PSO to learn phase-type distributions with varying numbers of phases.
-Specifically, we started with a a single phase (which is equivalent to the exponential distribution) and increased incrementally to ten phases.
-Our analysis of these results consisted of a series of Wilcoxon signed-rank tests.
+ten phases.
+Our analysis of these results consisted of a series of Wilcoxon signed-rank tests with a confidence level of 0.95.
 The single-phase distribution was significantly outperformed by every other case.
-We also found that the use of only two phases was significantly worse than using three, four, five, or six phases.
+We also found that the use of only two phases was significantly worse than using three, four, five, and six phases.
 In addition, using six phases was significantly better than using seven and eight, as well as one and two.